-Critical illness cover is a type of insurance that pays out a tax-free lump sum if you’re diagnosed with, or undergo surgery for, a critical illness that meets our policy definition during the policy term and survive at least 10 days.
+Critical illness cover is a type of insurance that pays out a tax-free lump sum if you're diagnosed with, or undergo surgery for, a critical illness that meets our policy definition during the policy term and survive at least 10 days.
 We only cover the critical illnesses we define in our policy and no others.

 What's the difference between critical illness cover and life insurance?

-Critical illness cover is designed to support you and your loved ones if you've been diagnosed with a specific condition.
+Critical illness cover helps to support you and your loved ones financially if you've been diagnosed with a specific condition.

-You'll usually receive a lump sum payment to help cover costs of treatment or to help pay the bills if you're not able to work.
+You'll receive a lump sum payment to help cover the costs of treatment, or to help pay the bills.

-- Critical illness insurance usually doesn't pay out if you pass away – so it's not always suitable if you want to make sure your family are provided for after you've gone.
-This is where life insurance comes in
+Critical illness insurance usually doesn't pay out if you pass away.
+This is where life insurance comes in.

-- Life insurance usually only pays out if you pass away during the term of the policy.
-It's designed to help your family maintain their lifestyle after you've gone (eg paying a mortgage or children's university fees)
+In most cases, life insurance only pays out if you pass away during the term of the policy.
+It's designed to help your family to maintain their lifestyle after you've gone, like covering mortgage payments or children's university fees.

 Many insurers will offer both types of cover at once, so make sure you understand what each policy offers before you buy.

-Like us, some insurers will provide what's called a 'terminal benefit' as part of their life insurance cover.
+Like us, some insurers will provide what's called a terminal illness benefit as part of their life insurance cover.

-This means you can receive your life insurance payout before you pass away if you're diagnosed with a terminal illness that meets our definition and you're not expected to live longer than 12 months.
+This means you can receive your life insurance payout before you pass away if you're diagnosed with a terminal illness that meets the policy definition, and you're not expected to live longer than 12 months.

-While we do offer this as part of our life cover, not all providers will.
-So make sure you check the terms and conditions before you take out cover.
+While we offer this as part of our life cover, not all providers will.
+So make sure that you check the terms and conditions before you take out cover with another provider.

 How does critical illness cover work?

-Your cover will be based on how long you want your policy to last (as most policies will end automatically once you make a claim) and how much you can pay each month.
+Your cover will be based on how long you want your policy to last, and how much you want to pay each month.

-It's a good idea to make sure that you have cover in place for as long as you still have significant demands on your income, eg paying off a mortgage or children's school fees.
+You’ll probably want to make sure that you have cover in place for as long as you still have significant demands on your income, such as an outstanding mortgage or children's education fees.

-The next thing to consider is whether you want increasing or decreasing cover.
+The next thing to consider is whether you want level cover or decreasing cover.

-- With decreasing cover, the value of your cover goes down each month, but what you pay stays exactly the same for the duration of the policy.
+- With decreasing cover, the value of your cover goes down each month, but what you pay stays the same for the duration of the policy.
 This option could suit you if you want to cover any debts or loans that you repay monthly, such as a repayment mortgage.

 Who needs critical illness cover?